 A microarray spotter is an automated device that has multiple piezo dispensing capillaries (PDCs) to process extremely small volumes (i.e. from picoliter to microliter) of solutions of various types.
-With such technology, oligonucleotides, proteins, nanoparticles and fluorescent dyes can be bound to a variety of surfaces (e.g. glass, silicon, silicon dioxide, gold, hydrogel and polymers).
+With such a technology, oligonucleotides, proteins, nanoparticles and fluorescent dies can be bound to a variety of surfaces (e.g. glass, silicon, silicon dioxide, gold, hydrogel and polymers).
 This enables simple, costeffective production with high throughput and is particularly suited for producing biochips for diagnostic applications.

 From Materials over processes to devices

 Depending on the particular printing technology the first step is formulating a printable ink or paste with the desired functionality (e.g., metal nano-particle-based inks for conductive structures).
 The printing process is thereby optimized for each application: for successful printing process development a deep understanding of the components ink or pastes, substrate and printing strategy as well as the interdependencies (e.g., of wetting and adhesion) is necessary.